nhejazi/medoutcon/README.md

 ## What’s `medoutcon`?

-The `medoutcon` R package is designed to provide facilities for estimating a parameter that arises in a decomposition of the population intervention causal effect into the (in)direct effects under stochastic interventions in the setting of mediation analysis. `medoutcon` is designed as an implementation to accompany the methodology described in (<span class="citeproc-not-found" data-reference-id="diaz2019efficient">**???**</span>).
+The `medoutcon` R package is designed to provide facilities for estimating a parameter formulated to compare two user-given values of a treatment variable A on an outcome variable Y, allowing for the effect of the treatment on the outcome, through a direct path (i.e., through A only) as well as an indirect path through a set of mediators M, to be evaluated in the presence of a binary mediator-outcome confounder Z, itself affected by exposure A. The approach makes use of a static intervention on the treatment A and a stochastic intervention on the mediators M, thus deriving stochastic (in)direct effects in the presence of mediator-outcome confounding.
+While the proposed approach is similar to those proposed in VanderWeele, Vansteelandt, and Robins (2014), Rudolph et al. (2017), and Zheng and van der Laan (2017), `medoutcon` is designed as a software implementation to accompany the methodology described in Rudolph et al. (n.d.).
+For an in-depth treatment of the effect decomposition and estimation strategy, please refer to that work.

 -----